jeffoconnorau/AGMPowerCLI/UsageExamples.md

 ```
  Remove-AGMMount Image_0021181  -d
 ```
 2. Preserve the image on GCP side.
 This command deletes the mounted image record on Actifio GO side but leaves the Compute Engine Instance on the GCP side.
-In the AGM GUI this is called forgetting the image.
+In the Web GUI this is called forgetting the image.
 You can see the only difference with the choice above is the -p for preserve.
 ```
  Remove-AGMMount Image_0021181  -d -p
 ```